Seasonal — Summer

 Pack plenty of water, start before 9 AM on hot days, and save the challenging hikes for cooler shoulder season months.
 Afternoon heat above 25°C can make strenuous climbs uncomfortable.

-Summer is harvest season in the Cowichan Valley, and the farmers markets overflow with fresh produce, artisan goods, and local delicacies.
+The farmers markets overflow with fresh produce, artisan goods, and local delicacies.

 Duncan Farmers Market